Which women will make the U.S. Olympic gymnastics team?

 Carey is still expected to compete at U.S. Olympic Trials.
 And if she finishes first or second in the all-around, she would automatically earn the right to compete for the U.S. in the four-person team event in Tokyo.

-If she chose to accept that spot, the quota place she earned by name could not be filled by another American gymnast, meaning the U.S. would only send five women to the Games instead of six.
+If she accepts that spot, the quota place she earned by name could not be filled by another American gymnast, meaning the U.S. would only send five women to the Games instead of six.

 “It would be up to her,” U.S. high performance director Tom Forster said on Sunday night.